 3 scallions, chopped

 1. Cook the elbow macaroni according to the directions on the package, and then, drain it, rinse it and set it aside until later in the recipe.

 2. In a very large pot, add 2 Tbsp olive oil, 1/2 of the chopped onion, and a dash of salt.
 Saute over medium heat for ~7 minutes or until the onions are somewhat golden.
 Add the butternut squash and broth.
 Simmer for 5 minutes or until the butternut squash is cooked through.

-3. Spoon the entire content of the very large pot into a high speed blender.
+3. Spoon the entire content of the very large pot into a high speed blender, like a Vitamix or Ninja.
 Set the very large pot aside, because you will use it again.
 To the high speed blender, also add the cashews, nutritional yeast, dijon mustard, lemon juice, garlic powder, 1/2 tsp salt, 2 chipotle peppers, and 1 Tbsp adobo sauce.
 Blend until completely smooth.
 Taste, and make any adjustments (more salt? another chipotle pepper? more adobo? etc).
 Set aside.

 4. Return the very large pot to the stove.
 Add 1 Tbsp olive oil, the remaining onion, the garlic cloves, green pepper, and a dash of salt.
 Saute for ~7 minutes or until the onions are golden and the green pepper is tender enough to enjoy eating.
 Then, add cumin, oregano and 2 Tbsp adobo sauce.
 Stir around over medium-low heat for a minute.

 5. Stir in the black beans and drained tomatoes.
 Stir around over medium-low heat for 2 minutes or until everything is cooked through.